 On Sunday mornings, we provide a lively and open-minded children’s programme session and crèche for the children of those attending the main service.
 The children stay in the Chapel with their parents/carers for the first part of the service which includes a children’s story.
 They then leave for their separate activities in the Chapel Hall.
 Bright Lights is open to children aged 5-12 years and there is a creche for children aged 2-5.
 Babies under the age of two years can join the creche but must be accompanied by an adult.

 The session is led by our dedicated staff, the Children’s Programme Co-ordinator and Crèche Leader.
-Children aged 5+ follow the Tapestry of Life curriculum from the Unitarian Universalist Association.
+Children aged 5+ enjoy activities inspired by curricula from the Unitarian Universalist Association.
 Each week, a theme linked to Unitarian principles is explored using discussion, art and craft, singing and music or drama.
 In the crèche, children under the age of five are looked after in a room adjacent to the main hall.
 They have fun with a range of toys to play with.
 At the end of the session, the children join the adults in the Chapel and can enjoy a drink and snack.

 For more information contact the Bright Lights team.